Look Before You Leap: An Exploratory Study of Uncertainty Measurement for Large Language Models: Results

 \subsection{RQ1: Uncertainty Estimation for NLP Tasks}

-To answer this research question, we evaluate {five general LLMs}.
+To answer this research question, we evaluated \responseline{eight general LLMs}.
 We present the results of Pearson correlation coefficients between uncertainty scores and LLMs' performance in Table~\ref{tab:evaluation_corrNLP}.
 Such correlation is an indicator of whether the uncertainty estimation can predict LLMs' performance and further perform the risk assessment.
 The higher the absolute value of the coefficient, the stronger the correlation.
-We investigate the results on NLP tasks from three perspectives:
+We investigate the results of NLP tasks from three perspectives:

 { \textbf{Uncertainty Measurement Techniques.}} As can be observed from Table~\ref{tab:evaluation_corrNLP}, uncertainties estimated via \textit{sample-based} methods generally yield the highest correlation to an LLM's performance.

-Specifically, sample-based VRO (\textbf{Sample VRO}) achieves the best performance in {sixteen out of twenty cases (5 LLMs~$\times$~4 tasks)}.
-In contrast, \textit{single-inference} methods exhibit relatively low performance. \responseline{Only 5 out of 80 scenarios have an absolute correlation value greater than 0.25.
-This indicates that relying on single-inference uncertainty estimation might be unreliable in practical applications without a more refined strategy.} An extreme case can be when using LLaMA for the machine translation task, where sample-based VRO has significantly better performance (-0.837 \vs -0.166) compared with the best single-inference method (\ie, average entropy). \responseline{However, even for the most promising sample-based methods, the majority correlation is below -0.6 and their performance can still further space for enhancement (\eg, -1.00 correlation), calling for the design of more advanced techniques.}
+\responseline{Specifically, \textit{sample-based} methods perform the best, achieving the highest correlation in 21 out of 32 scenarios across eight models and four tasks.
+Among these, Sample VRO leads in 12 scenarios and Sample VR in 9.
+In contrast, \textit{single-inference} methods only achieve one top position.
+This indicates that relying on single-inference uncertainty estimation might be unreliable in practical applications without a more refined strategy.}

+\responseline{However, even for the most promising \textit{sample-based} methods, the majority correlation is below -0.6 (18 out of 21 cases) and their performance can still further space for enhancement (\eg, -1.00 correlation), calling for the design of more advanced techniques.}

-\begin{tcbfinding} \textbf{Finding~\thetcbcounter}: \textit{Sample-based VRO} achieves the best performance for {five} different LLMs on NLP tasks in most cases, surpassing single-inference methods by a large margin. \responseline{While its potential is evident, further enhancement with advanced technique design is needed and promising for industrial deployment.} \end{tcbfinding}
+\begin{tcbfinding} \textbf{Finding~\thetcbcounter}: \textit{Sample-based VRO} achieves the best performance for \responseline{eight} different LLMs on NLP tasks in most cases, surpassing single-inference methods by a large margin. {While its potential is evident, further enhancement with advanced technique design is needed and promising for industrial deployment.} \end{tcbfinding}